 After the Redwoods, we moved onto Samuel H. Boardman Scenic Corridor.
 They exchanged private vows and I stayed out of earshot so they could keep the moment 100% to themselves.
 After exploring the beach a bit, they brought out the cutest cake with the text “hasta la muerte” which is “until death” in Spanish.
 The bride was so excited about this part of the day so she brought the cutest plates and set up for the experience.

 To finish the day, we watched the sunset from a gorgeous cliff location.
 You won’t find this place on any map and it doesn’t have a name.
 I just saw a dirt trail one day and couldn’t resist seeing where it led.
-I will forever be glad I gave it a try because it’s now one of my most photographed elopement location.
+I will forever be glad I gave it a try because it’s now one of my most photographed elopement locations.

 If you want to plan an elopement day like this, check out my elopement packages or contact me to start planning your day!